nus-cs2103-AY1718S2/addressbook-level4/collated/functional/WJY-norainu.md

         }

         int count = 0;
-        //is it possible to have two people with everything the same except for tag? for (Person person: persons) {
+        for (Person person: persons) {
             if (person.hasTag(tag)) {
                 //get the new tag set with the specified tag removed